If your latest diet resolution is already under strain, take comfort from knowing that there’s a long history of people monitoring what they munch.

 Many of us would rather do anything than change our diet.
 Taking up a sport to burn off some extra calories might be one option, but this wealthy patient is satirised for choosing yachting for the wrong reasons.

+You could be eating more vegetables to improve your fitness whether you opt for a low-carb or low-fat diet.
 Historian Martha Kirby has pinpointed the mid-1960s as the time when fat became the “nutritional culprit of obesity” because of a Build and Blood Pressure Study that rocked the medical profession’s long-held views.
-Today, many people are swinging back around to the 1961 view that the “best cure for obesity [is] to eat much less carbohydrate and not worry so much about fat intake."
+Today, many people are swinging back around to the 1961 view that the “best cure for obesity [is] to eat much less carbohydrate and not worry so much about fat intake”.

 Many of us might be trying to eat better in order to live longer.
 During the Ming period, the Diet of the Immortals was mostly concerned with Daoist techniques for achieving longevity and immortality.
 As well as involving the consumption of drugs like magic mushrooms, in some verses this was literally a ‘rich’ diet of precious stones and gold.

 Taking supplements might be a way to boost your levels of certain vitamins and minerals.
-One thing you’re unlikely to want to take more of is strychnia (more commonly known as strychnine), but at the turn of the 20th century this very poisonous alkaline was a selling-point of this tonic for those whose “digestive organs are weak”.
+One thing you’re unlikely to want to take more of is strychnia (more commonly known as strychnine), but at the turn of the 20th century this very poisonous alkaline was a selling point of this tonic for those whose “digestive organs are weak”.

-You quite possibly haven't included a daily beer in your new year diet plan, but in 1829 the London Hospital considered that patients on the Common Diet should have at least a pint.
+You quite possibly haven't included a daily beer in your new diet plan, but in 1829 the London Hospital considered that patients on the Common Diet should have at least a pint.
 The monotony of gruel and broth as accompaniments to the beer might make this diet less appetising though.